Welcome to the Sexual Assault Support Service - supporting survivors of sexual assault in Southern Tasmania

 The Sexual Assault Support Service (SASS) is a community based service committed to providing high quality support and information services to survivors of sexual assault in Southern Tasmania, their carers and support people, professionals, and the general public.

-SASS provides information and support services to people who have been recently sexually assaulted, and counselling services for children and adults of all ages, religions, cultures, sexual orientation, ability, and socio-economic groups who have experienced sexual abuse at any time of their lives.
+SASS provides information and support services to people who have been recently sexually assaulted, and counselling services for children and adults (males and females) of all ages, religions, cultures, sexual orientation, ability, and socio-economic groups who have experienced sexual abuse at any time of their lives.

 A confidential telephone interpreting service can be used if you prefer to speak in your own language.